 How Trauma Therapy Can Heal Depression and the Dorsal Vagal State

 People who have been in a sympathetic state for too long are also more at risk of slipping into a dorsal vagal state, or even a full depressive episode.
 In this state the body slows down, lethargy sets in, and a person might even be cognitively slow.
 In extreme cases this can look like catatonia or a total lack of functioning.
 It becomes difficult to get out of bed, work or socialize.
 People might sleep more than usual or eating habits can change.
 The metabolism slows, and body composition can change.
 Systemic illnesses can also occur.
+This is why trauma therapy is such an important part of the healing journey.

 While the dorsal vagal state is a survival mechanism that can be triggered by overwhelming stress or trauma, and can leave you feeling numb, disconnected, and fatigued, it is possible to get out of this state to gain balance again.
 Here are some tips to help you move out of the dorsal vagal state: